 Researchers seeking to unravel the mysteries of the physiological role of the intriguingly complex Rh system are keen to get hold of Rhnull blood, as it offers the perfect “knockout” system.
 Rare negative blood is so sought after for research that even though all samples stored in blood banks are anonymized, there have been cases where scientists have tried to track down and approach individual donors directly to ask for blood.

-And because Rhnull blood can be considered “universal” blood for anyone with rare blood types within the Rh system, its life-saving capability is enormous.
-As such, it’s also highly prized by doctors—although it will be given to patients only in extreme circumstances, and after very careful consideration, because it may be nigh on impossible to replace.
-“It’s the golden blood,” says Dr. Thierry Peyrard, the current Director of the National Immunohematology Reference Laboratory in Paris.
+And because Rhnull blood can be considered “universal” blood for anyone with rare blood types within the Rh system, its lifesaving capability is enormous.
+As such, it’s also highly prized by doctors—although it will be given to patients in only extreme circumstances, and after very careful consideration, because it may be nigh on impossible to replace.
+“It’s the golden blood,” says Dr. Thierry Peyrard, the current director of the National Immunohematology Reference Laboratory in Paris.

 * * *